Buena Vista County, location of meat plant, sees coronavirus case spike

 A Tyson spokeswoman says the company is awaiting complete data.

-Iowa posted 595 new cases statewide Wednesday.
+.
 There were 21 more deaths for a total of 485.